pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 Discussion
 ----------

-The multi-dimensional possibilities offered by combining a set of different query items is impressive.
+The multi-dimensional and cross-cutting possibilities offered by combining query items is impressive.
 However, this presents a technical challenge when implementing support for DCB applications.
 Firstly, the selections of events have to be correct for all possible sets of query items.
 But then also, it will be a technical challenge to achieve performance times for DCB applications that is comparable to that enjoyed by "traditional" event-sourced aggregates.

-A sustained effort has been made here to implement support for DCB is a way that is both correct and performant.
+A sustained effort has been made here to :ref:`implement persistence <DCB recorders>` for DCB applications is a way that is both correct and performant.
 At first, an attempt was made to use GIN indexes in PostgreSQL, with both array operators and then with text vectors and then with full text search techniques.
 Many others have tried this too, in different ways.
 It is commonly experienced to be slow with any significant volume of recorded events.
 In consequence, an alternative implementation in PostgreSQL was developed that uses B-trees with a separate table for tags.
 This was much faster, especially when coded with common table expressions.
 Finally, the idea of using B-trees with CTEs in PostgreSQL was distilled into a specialist DCB event store written in Rust, now called `UmaDB <https://umadb.io>`_.

-Furthermore, we have searched for a high-level abstraction with which domain logic can be more easily expressed.
-Ideas developed in this library for serialisation, mapping, and declarative syntax have been applied, along with ideas for implementing business logic with "vertical slices".
+Furthermore, we have searched for :ref:`higher-level abstractions <Higher-level abstractions>` with which domain logic can be more easily expressed, and have developed an application layer that can support such domain models.
+Ideas previously developed in this library for serialisation, mapping, and declarative syntax, have been applied along with ideas for implementing business logic with :ref:`vertical slices <slice>`.

 .. _DCB Objects: